Sydney Animal Behaviour Service - FAQ's

 How do I make an appointment??

 You can make an appointment by contacting our office via email or by phone.
 Our staff will make a time that suits you.
-We do sometimes have appointments available on weekends for those people who cannot make it to an appointment during the week.

 Do I need to go to my vet first??